Crossover661/calculators/README.md

   * This calculator handles integers between 2 and 2^64-1 = 18446744073709551615, inclusive.
 0, 1, and negative numbers are neither prime nor composite.
 * This calculator uses trial division to factorize integers.
 Thus, its worst-case time complexity is O(√(n)) where n is the number to be factored, or O(10^(d/2)) where d is the number of digits in the number's decimal representation.
   * The numbers that take the longest time to factorize are primes close to the 64-bit limit (such as `18446744073709551557`) and semiprimes with factors close to 2^32 (such as `18446743979220271189` = `4294967279 * 4294967291`).
 Factorizing such numbers may take several seconds.
-* This is a standalone program and does not rely on any external files, such as those in the "lib" folder.
+* This is a standalone program and does not include any external files, such as those in the "lib" folder.

 **listPrimes.cpp**:
 * Type `./listPrimes <lowerBound> <upperBound>` to list all prime numbers between lowerBound and upperBound, inclusive, along with the number of primes between said values.
   * Type `./listPrimes <lowerBound> <upperBound> <remainder> <modulus>` to restrict the list of primes to those congruent to `remainder` modulo `modulus`.
-* lowerBound and upperBound must be positive integers at most 2^64-1 = 18446744073709551615, and upperBound must be greater than or equal to lowerBound.
+* lowerBound and upperBound must be positive integers less than 2^64, and upperBound must be greater than or equal to lowerBound.
 * Examples:
   * `./listPrimes 100 199` prints all prime numbers between 100 and 199, inclusive.
   * `./listPrimes 1000 9999 7 10` prints all 4-digit primes that are congruent to 7 modulo 10 (i.e. primes whose decimal representation ends in 7).